PaulvonRedmont/Redmont-Client-2.0/progress logs.md

 **Addendum:** As of 3/1/23, the Alexa App for the PC is no longer available.
 Other routes must be evaluated and reconsidered.

-UPDATE (3/16/24): Switched focus to OCR and BlueStacks (which I was able to get working).
+UPDATE (3/16/24): Switched focus back to OCR and BlueStacks (which I was able to get working).
 OCR and basic text searching produces unsatisfactory results.
-Researching how AI could help isolate text of interest
+Researching how AI could help isolate text of interest.
+Perhaps a simple text sorting and parsing algorithm could also do the trick.

 ## Attempt #10 (7/3/24): Going back to Bluestacks with ADB client and increased OCR accuracy.